Fixing What Isn't Broken

 Experiencing depression, anxiety and/or any other mental/emotional challenges doesn’t mean you’re broken, it makes you human.

 My personal advice has been to let the person know that I hear them, ask them if they would like to talk about it and let them know that I’m there for them if they need anything.
 I do my best to approach the situation with curiosity more so than a desire to look for a resolution.
 That person may continue to live in that state and tell you that they’re fine.
-I appreciate it can be frustrating.
+I appreciate that can be frustrating when you care for that person.

 It’s important to understand that a person may not approach you with their troubles with the hopes of them being fixed, but with the intention that a problem shared is a problem halved.